HEALTHCARE PROGRAMS

 Mobile Medical Clinic (2021-Present)

 We met Dr. Shemaghembe in 2015 when he was still working for the Tanzanian government.
-We partnered with him and helped to sponsor the government-run mobile medical program.
-We supplied them with a pop-up tent for use in the field, along with an ultrasound machine and some medical supplies.
-The mobile clinic was only part of this program, and on those days, the doctor would load up supplies at the static clinic in the morning, and then go out into the field, central to where the Maasai were presently living depending on the season, to administer services for the day.
+We started supporting with much needed-supplies for the government-run mobile medical program.
+We supplied them with a pop-up tent for use in the field, along with an ultrasound machine, baby weighing-scale and other medical supplies.
+The mobile clinic was only part of their program, and on those days, the doctor would load up supplies at the static clinic in the morning, and then go out into the field, central to where the Maasai were presently living depending on the season, to administer services for the day.
 He noticed that he would reach a lot more people this way, when bringing the services directly to the patient.
 Unfortunately, in Tanzania, all government employees must retire once they reach age 60.
-Judy, founder of Maasai Partners, thought it was a shame for the Maasai to lose such a valuable asset to the health of this community, and so she reached out to Dr. S well in advance of his retirement to see if he wanted to continue his life’s work with sponsorship from Maasai Partners.
+Judy, founder of Maasai Partners, thought it was a shame for the Maasai to lose such a valuable asset to the health of this community, and so she reached out to Dr. Shemaghembe well in advance of his retirement to see if he wanted to continue his life’s work with sponsorship from Maasai Partners.
 Because he was passionate about this work and the impact he was having as one single individual, he happily agreed.
-So in 2021, Maasai Partners bought a Toyota Land Cruiser (and later a trailer that would act as a private examination room for patients) and started covering the doctor’s salary as well as other expenses like fuel and repairs for the vehicle, and phone and bookkeeping costs.
-In exchange Dr. S expanded the mobile medical program to reach as many Maasai as possible.
+He created a Tanzanian nonprofit called CHAEC—Community Health Access and Environmental Conservation—so that we could fund his work directly.
+He is so passionate about his work that he refuses to even take a salary, despite working 6 days a week, every week of the year.

 Monitoring the growth of children is an important part of preventing malnourishment